Documentation Index

 The AI only calls tools that are marked as Active.
 Use the inactive state when testing new tools or temporarily disabling one without losing its configuration.

 The AI decides when to call a custom tool based on the conversation context and the tool’s description.
-When it determines a tool is relevant:
+When it determines a tool is relevant:- It gathers the required parameters — either from the conversation context, by asking the customer, or from other tools

 - It makes the API call